 For very simplistic situations, a state appropriate internet form is better than nothing.
 However, it’s best to do this right and go through an attorney.
 Even close siblings, a step-parent, or an old business partner, may decide to challenge a DPOA.
 Thus it can be best to start with a solid legal document and have that to support your claim.
 It’s more solid than a notarized internet document.

 Legal documents should be looked over and updated from time to time.
 For example, documents must be changed when a family member who was appointed DPOA dies or becomes mentally incompetent, or simply can’t be available any longer.
+Thus, someone else may need to take over their fiduciary duty and responsibility.
 This may not be common, but the papers should be looked over regularly to make certain that there are no changes necessary.
 If there are, then an update is in order.